 HEWITT was decommissioned on July 13, 2001, at 10:00am at Pier 7 Naval Station San Diego.

 USS HEWITT Patch Gallery:

 USS HEWITT Image Gallery:

-The photos below were taken by William Chiu when USS HEWITT and USS VINCENNES visited Hong Kong December 1991.
+The photos below were taken by William Chiu and show USS HEWITT and USS VINCENNES at Hong Kong in December 1991.

 The photo below was taken by Peter Cole and shows the HEWITT in one of the drydocks in Yokosuka, Japan, in the mid-1990s.